Prem95/DataSciencePortfolio/README.md

 ### Deployment

  - All the files above can be run using Google Colab with GPU runtime.
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.